archspire-9k/RTNFaceLandmarker/README.md

 # RTNFaceLandmarker
-Native module for React Native new architecture using Fabric\
+Native module for React Native new architecture using Fabric, MLKit, and Jetpack Compose to create a camera preview with drawn face landmark on top\
-Currently supports Android only
+Current support: Android